rightpt2/JavaScript-and-ES6-Challenges/README.md

 - Challenge 18 - Classes
 - Challenge 19 - Iterate over Object
 - Challenge 20 - Sum of positive and negative numbers

+I am making some changes in my local repo, to compair with the upstream to see what happens